|

 WHEAT:

-Wheat futures are 8 to 14 cents lower with early gains evaporating again as
+Wheat futures are 8 to 13 cents higher at midday with Chicago wheat leading

 David Fiala can be reached at dfiala@futuresone.com